-1. Draw a line from attack point to target, and extend it until it meets a north-south line on the map (e.g. the map edge).

-2. Using the protractor, measure the angle formed between map north and the desired line of travel, measuring clockwise.
-Take care not to measure the angle from north to the line of travel backwards from target to attack point.
+- 1. Draw a line from attack point to target, and extend it until it meets a north-south line on the map (e.g. the map edge). - 2.
+Using the protractor, measure the angle formed between map north and the desired line of travel, measuring clockwise.
+Take care not to measure the angle from north to the line of travel backwards from target to attack point. - 3.
+This angle is a true bearing from attack point to target; a declination correction must be added or subtracted to obtain a magnetic bearing for use inthe field.